mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 After some research, I saw some comments that the Asus Prime A320I-K requires a BIOS upgrade before it can work with the Athlon 3000G.
 I remember seeing that during parts selection, and I breezed by it.
 I've done BIOS updates in the past, and they're no big deal.
 I didn't think about how I'd do a BIOS when I _don't have a CPU_.

 I caught an extremely lucky break in realizing that the CPU from my 2017 homelab server build was compatible going back to BIOS version XX.
-So I borrowed it, and I got it to boot!
+So I borrowed the CPU and GPU from that build, and I got it to boot!

+Strangely, even after I got the syste to boot with borrowed parts, the BIOS reported that it was version XXX, which ASUS claims _is_ compatible with the AMD Athlon 3000G CPU.
+The BIOS supports downloading its own updates, and I tried doing that, but it kept telling me that I had the latest BIOS version available, even though I could clearly see later BIOS versions.

+I ended up having to download the BIOS files manually and load them on a USB disk.
+I upgraded to BIOS version XXX, and _then_ it recognized my Athlon 3000G.

+So if you're trying a similar build, watch out for CPU compatiblity.

 ## Benchmarks